 Or flip it again.
 What if, in that episode, Parmen had the two kissing couples (Kirk and Uhura are the others, in what was one of the first interracial kisses broadcast on American television) switch partners in a few different ways?

-IDIC Original Characters
+IDIC Original Characters – Character Sexuality Matters

-I’ve enjoyed adding characters with different sexualities.
+I’ve enjoyed adding different character sexuality.

 Boy, are they ever wrong.

 What I like about Andy is that he’s a fully realized character.
 He has body parts that aren’t genitalia.
-He has a story line that isn’t wholly about sex.
+He has a storyline that isn’t wholly about sex.

 For Andy, who wants to reach the shadow, it only starts off as being about sex.
 It very quickly becomes more about human contact.
 Why is the shadow shunning it?
 What could possibly hurt that much?
 Is there any way for the shadow to be healed?

 Throwing out the Budget: A New Show with IDIC

 If I had full control over a Star Trek series, I would love to be able to add at least one or two IDIC characters, and not necessarily in the context of being a couple.
 Surely there is room for a character like Jake Sisko, or Chakotay or Chapel, who has a same-sex preference?

 For a channel which showed naked men before and more frequently than most others, this possible series can show a lot more flesh.
 I think the trick would be to keep it from being almost a bodice-ripper.